DJB9k/EWS-Editor-for-D365/README.md

 # EWS Editor for Dynamics 365

-Please see the "Releases" link above to download the binary executable.
+Please see the [Releases](https://github.com/DJB9k/EWS-Editor-for-D365/releases) to download the binary executable.

 About: